lykmast/co-liquid/README.md

 ### TODO for sized types

 - Is this typing equivalent to having co-patterns?
 - Can sized types be encoded in Liquid Haskell?
+I have provided an implementation; it remains to be seen if it is sound.
+Also I am not sure how to implement infinity.
 - Is there a way to make the predicate/proof implementation sound?